Testing

 Note that this only tests the current package (i.e. the main Rand lib when run

 from the repo's top level).
-To test another lib, cd
+To test another lib, cd to its directory.

-We do not recommend using Cargo's --package
+We do not recommend using Cargo's --package option due to its

 surprising interactions

-options and failure when multiple versions of the same package
+with --feature options and failure when multiple versions of the same package

 are in the build tree.
-The CI instead uses --manifest-path
+The CI instead uses --manifest-path to select packages;

-while developing, using cd
+while developing, using cd is easier.

 Writing tests

-Tests may be unit tests within a test
+Tests may be unit tests within a test sub-module, documentation examples,

-dir), integration tests (tests
+example applications (examples dir), integration tests (tests dir), or

-benchmarks (benches
+benchmarks (benches dir).

 Note that only unit tests and integration tests are expected to pass in

-configurations.
+no_std (core only) and core+alloc configurations.
 This is a deliberate

-choice; example code should only need to target the common case (std
+choice; example code should only need to target the common case (std).

 Random Number Generators